nestybox/sysbox/docs/quickstart/storage.md

 with user-ID and group-ID mappings.

-The reason both system containers see the correct `root:root` ownership on the shared storage is through the magic of the Ubuntu shiftfs filesystem, which Sysbox mounts over the shared storage.
+The reason both system containers see the correct `root:root` ownership on the shared storage is through the magic of the shiftfs filesystem, which Sysbox mounts over the shared storage.

 From the first system container: